se2024-jpg/Slash/README.md

 - **Easy**: Slash uses very easy commands to filter, sort and search your items
 - **Powerful**: Quickly alter the commands to get desired results
 <p align="center">
 Checkout our newest Features!
-Mini Version and Full version now showcasing new sets of improvements and additions.
+Mini Version and Full version now showcasing new sets of improvements.

 <p align="center">
   <a href="#rocket-installation">Installation</a>